Enhanced Reporting — Gold Certification

 Step 1: Data Mapping

-Working with your NYSLRS transition coaches, you’ll associate the specific payroll/personnel codes used at your location (job codes, HR transactions, and earnings codes) with the new enhanced report standards.
+Working with your transition coach, you’ll associate the specific payroll/personnel codes used at your location (job codes, HR transactions and earnings codes) with the new enhanced report standards.

 This one-time exercise provides a number of long-term benefits.
 It ensures new hires are automatically enrolled in the correct pension plan, streamlines HR processes such as leaves of absence and rehiring, and reduces the need for deficiency payments.